Wadjemup Lighthouse: Original tower

 In 1863 the Admiralty issued its first publication of the west coast of Australia in The Australia Directory Vol. 3.
 The light was described as revolving and flashing for five seconds in every minute, and that it could be seen for 20 nmi on a clear day at an elevation of 18 ft.
 As to signalling, The Directory stated:

-"On the approach of a vessel by day, the lightkeeper makes a signal to the pilot stationed at the north-east extreme of the island [Bathurst Point], showing whether the vessel is about to enter the channel North or South of Rottnest Island., the pilot will then proceed onboard.

-A vessel arriving at Rottnest Island at night, and requiring a pilot, should show her position by lights, blue lights or rockets, or by firing guns, when the lightkeeper will give notice to the pilot, who will board the vessel as quickly as possible."

 Repairs to the tower were made in 1879 and a new lens from England was ordered the following year.
 These works totalling £100 were approved in the Legislative Council in 1880.
 In March 1881 a new first order dioptric lamp was fitted and in 1887 a locally made revolving apparatus was installed.
 However, the Harbour and Light Department described the light as being "behind the times".
 A first-order holophotal lantern with an estimated cost of £3,900 was ordered in 1891.
 The same year £6,000 was placed in the Government's budget estimates for a new lighthouse, which had been under consideration for some time.